eiri/folsomline/README.md

 ## Synopsis

 [Folsom](https://github.com/boundary/folsom) is Erlang metrics aggregator from Boundary.
-It's a perfect tool for realtime metrics collection and simple statistical analysis, but I was missing persistence layer that'd allow me to follow the *dynamics* of the changes.
+It's a perfect tool for a realtime metrics collection and simple statistical analysis, but I was missing persistence layer that'd allow me to follow the *dynamics* of the changes.
 So I wrote Folsomline.

 ## Installation